nramenta/flow/README.md

 Flow began life as a major fork of the original Twig templating engine by Armin Ronacher, which he made for [Chyrp], a blogging engine.
 Flow features template inheritance, includes, macros, custom helpers, autoescaping, whitespace control and many little features that makes writing templates enjoyable.
+Flow tries to give a consistent and coherent experience in writing clean templates.
 Flow compiles each template into its own PHP class; used with APC, this makes Flow a very fast and efficient templating engine.

 ## Installation